Performance Bond Insurance vs Bank Guarantee in Malaysia: Complete Comparison Guide

 - You submit the guarantee to the project owner

 Timeline: 2-8 weeks depending on existing banking relationship and facility availability.
+Some banks offer same-day processing for existing facility holders with standard format BGs submitted before 2pm cut-off.

 Documentation Requirements Compared